VadimOnix/next-image-cache-cleaner/README.md

 npx next-image-cache-cleaner --dir /path/to/.next/images --cron "*/5 * * * *" --size 1048576 --percent 0.8
 ```

-The tool accepts configuration either from command-line options or environment variables:
+The tool accepts configuration either from command-line options or environment variables. **All environment variables must be strings, as in real process.env.**

 - `NICC_CRON_CONFIG`: Cron string for scheduling cleanups.
 - `NICC_IMAGE_CACHE_DIRECTORY`: Absolute path to the image cache directory.
-- `NICC_MAX_CAPACITY`: Maximum allowed cache size (in bytes or kilobytes as configured).
+- `NICC_MAX_CAPACITY`: Maximum allowed cache size (in kilobytes, as a string, e.g. `'102400'`).
-- `NICC_FULLNESS_PERCENT`: Percentage threshold that triggers cleanup.
+- `NICC_FULLNESS_PERCENT`: Percentage threshold that triggers cleanup (as a string, e.g. `'0.8'`).
 - `NICC_LOG_LEVEL`: Logger level (available values: `debug` | `info` | `error` | `silent`)

+**Note:**

+- Empty strings or invalid numeric values for `NICC_MAX_CAPACITY` and `NICC_FULLNESS_PERCENT` will be ignored (treated as undefined).
+- If only one of `NICC_MAX_CAPACITY` or `NICC_FULLNESS_PERCENT` is set, the tool will throw an error.
+Both must be set together for limit-based cleanup.
+- Strict validation is enforced for all numeric parameters.

 ### With Docker